-(Elly comments: So often when a couple come for relationship advice, it becomes apparent that low self-esteem has a huge impact on the couple dynamics.
-One partner/spouse has often tries to support/'prop up' the other.
-However, unless that person is willing to take action, it is only going to lead to them becoming further and further polarised - their differences becoming more acute.
-See: How to build self-esteem)
+(Elly comments: So often when a couple comes for relationship advice, it becomes apparent that low self-esteem has a huge impact on the couple dynamics.
+One partner often tries to support or 'prop up' the other.
+However, unless that person is willing to take action, it's only going to lead to them becoming further and further polarised - their differences becoming more acute.
+See: How to Build Self-Esteem)

 Excessive absenteeism - sometime in my mid-twenties - was one of the major alcoholism stages for me.
 Not only was I drinking every night, but also during the day if I could think of a good enough lie to get out of work.